bge-barcoding/BGE_library_curation_tool/README.md

 ## Usage

 To use the tool, a dataset is required that originates from the [library curation pipeline](https://github.com/FabianDeister/Library_curation_BOLD).
-Dhe data is provided to users in the form of an XML file (data.xml).
+The data is provided to users in the form of an XML file (data.xml).
 This file must be stored in the folder in which the server.js file is also located.
 ```bash
 .
 ├── BGE_library_curation_tool